picoruby/prk_firmware-wiki/VIA-and-Remap.md

 Note that it is `VIA#define_mode_key`, NOT `Keyboard#define_mode_key`, but their API design is almost the same.
 See [[Layers-and-mode-key]] for more information about mode-key.

+In this example, each *mode-key* works as the table describes:

 | Key | Tap to input | Hold to change layer |
 |-----|--------------|----------------------|
 |FUNC0| :KC_SPACE    | Change to LAYER1     |